About Us

 Tentmaker oversight.

 No paid staff.
 Our leaders make a living on their own, just like Paul did.
-Every dollar given goes to the mission, not to overhead.
+Every dollar given goes to the mission, not to payroll.

 Multiplying through mitosis.